Primitives

 SecurityPolicy

-Any suitable security policy chosen by the implementor of the service.
+Any suitable security policy chosen by the implementor of the service represented as a String.
 The possible values are: NONE

 , CERT_AUTH